 Managing Your Google Activity Controls

 Permanently clearing Google history will help in accomplishing your goal of maintaining security over your online identity but you’ll want to get a grip on personalizing your Activity Controls as well.
-Google Activity will continue to keep records of your search and browsing history unless you choose to disabled them.
-It doesn’t matter when you decide to disable the settings, Google will no longer be able to collect and store that data from you in the future.
+Google Activity will continue to keep records of your search and browsing history unless you choose to disable them.
+Once disabled Google will no longer be able to collect and store that data from you in the future.

 We’ll begin with turning off the Google Activity that you do not wish to have saved.
-You can be specific with the data or just remove it all in your quest to optimize your online security.
-This will ensure the specified information will not be tracked while it’s being engaged in.
-It’s an incredibly easy task and can be accomplished by:
+You can be specific or just remove it all in your quest to optimize your online security.
+This will ensure the specified information will not be tracked.
+It’s an incredibly easy task and can be accomplished by the following:

 - Open up your browser and go to Activity controls.